History of Art is a way of unlocking the past through material culture and understanding the process of human creativity

-- Excellent student experience - Small classes, study trips (including a week-long University-funded trip to a major European city), writing for The Golovine, links to local institutions, access to extensive Research and Cultural Collections and an array of other extra-curricular activities lead to an excellent student experience.
+- Excellent student experience - Small classes, study trips (including a week-long University-funded trip to a major European city), writing reviews and blog posts for The Golovine, links to local institutions, access to extensive Research and Cultural Collections and an array of other extra-curricular activities lead to an excellent student experience.

 - Outstanding teaching - Our students gave the course an overall satisfaction rating of 100% in the National Student Survey 2017.
 Our staff are active scholars with national and international reputations, publishing books and articles on their specialist fields.
 They organise and contribute to conferences and exhibitions at international venues, such as the Royal Academy, the Huntington Library in California, the Martin Gropius Bau in Berlin and the Cleveland Museum of Art.